Conformal invariance of the loop-erased percolation explorer: Abstract

 \section{Abstract}

 We consider critical percolation on the triangular lattice in a bounded simply connected domain with boundary conditions that force an interface between two prescribed boundary points.
 We say the interface forms a ``near-loop'' when it comes within one lattice spacing of itself.
 We define a new curve by erasing these near-loops as we traverse the interface.
 Our Monte Carlo simulations of this model lead us to conclude that the scaling limit of this loop-erased percolation interface is conformally invariant and has fractal dimension $4/3$.
 However, it is not SLE$_{8/3}$.
+We also consider the process in which a near-loop is when the explorer comes within two lattice spacings of itself.